Ramen Noodle General Tso’s Chicken

 - Add the sauce mixture to the skillet along with the green onions, and bring it to a boil.
 It will thicken right up, make sure you stir it constantly.

-- Cook the sauce until it's reached your desired level of thickness (it gets very thick, restaurant-style!), then stir in the chicken, green onions, and ramen.
+- Cook the sauce until it's reached your desired level of thickness (it gets very thick), then stir in the chicken, green onions, and ramen.
 Remove from heat, and serve!

-For a tasty twist, try marinating the chicken pieces in pineapple juice for a few hours or overnight! 🙂
+8 Dried red chili peppers (seeds removed) are great in this dish as well, you'd add them as the same time as the green onions.
+For a tasty twist, try marinating the chicken pieces in pineapple juice for a few hours or overnight!

 Recipe Adapted from: Food.com